smallstep_full_white

 Apache

-Apache httpd has integrated ACME support via mod_md.
-You can deploy certificates to Apache in a way similar to what we did for Nginx.
+Apache httpd has integrated ACME support, via mod_md.
+Or you can deploy certificates to Apache using an external ACME client, such as certbot.

 Here’s an example Apache configuration, using certificates issued by step-ca through certbot: